ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Experimental evaluation

 Next, we evaluate \ours's scalability in \texttt{WAN}, using the two outlier queries mentioned above, Q22 and Q12, and the most expensive query, Q21.
 Figure~\ref{fig:query-scaling} shows the results for all protocols, where each bar is annotated with the scaling ratio compared to SF1. \ours's scaling behavior in this environment is consistent with our previous findings.
 Under malicious security, Q22 completes in $31$ minutes and Q21 in $18$ hours.

 \paragraph{Scalability of sorting protocols.} In the previous experiment, we showed that \ours provides practical performance on complex queries that repeatedly sort tables with over $100$M rows.
 We now stress \ours's oblivious sorting protocols further and evaluate their performance on even larger inputs.
 We run radixsort and quicksort in \texttt{LAN} with 32 threads, increasing the input size from $2^{20}$ to $2^{29}$ elements.
 Figure~\ref{fig:sorting} shows the results.
-The slowest protocol, Mal-HM radixsort, can sort $134$ million ($n=2^{27}$) elements in about $35$ minutes, while the fastest protocol, SH-HM quicksort, sorts $537$ million ($n=2^{29}$) in just over $70$ minutes.
+The slowest protocol, Mal-HM radixsort, can sort $134$ million ($n=2^{27}$) elements in about $35$ minutes, while the fastest protocol, SH-HM quicksort, sorts $537$ million ($n=2^{29}$) in just over $70$ minutes. \tocsCam{For Mal-HM, the results on large inputs do not noticeably change after fixing the attack by Br\"uggemann et al.~\cite{bs26}, since the fully-secure checks only incur a constant-communication overhead $O(\log n)$ times.
+Concretely, we observe an overhead on Quicksort of less than $1\%$ at $n=2^{28}$ rows \cite{cryptoeprint:2026/1152}.}

 We find that quicksort and radixsort are competitive across settings.
 Quicksort is consistently faster under the malicious protocol, while radixsort is slightly faster in the SH-DM setting.
 Overall, quicksort (\ours's default sorting protocol) scales to larger inputs in our experimental setting, as radixsort has higher memory demands: it requires computing and storing $\ell+2$ secret-shared permutations of length $n$.